 The Southern California Wetlands Recovery Project’s (WRP) Community Wetland Restoration Grant Program (CWRGP) provides funding for community-based restoration projects in coastal wetlands and along coastal stream corridors in the Southern California region.
 See the Grant Program flyer for an overview of the CWRGP.

-Over the past 16 years, the CWRGP has contributed over $3,500,000 in funding to 150 successfully completed community-based projects.
+Over the past 20 years, the CWRGP has successfully completed over 170 community-based projects with over $4 million spent or currently obligated on project implementation.
 Initiated by the State Coastal Conservancy, Earth Island Institute funded the CWRGP from 2002-2012.
 From 2012 to 2014, the State Coastal Conservancy and the Wildlife Conservation Board also funded the CWRGP.
 Earth Island Institute continued funding the Program in 2015 and 2016.
-Going forward, the Wildlife Conservation Board, the State Coastal Conservnacy, and the Earth Island Institute will be funding the CWRGP for the next three years.
+From 2017-2021 the program was funded and supported by the Wildlife Conservation Board, State Coastal Conservancy, and the Earth Island Institute.
+Going forward, the Wildlife Conservation Board (WCB), the California Coastal Conservancy (SCC), and the San Gabriel and Lower Los Angeles Rivers and Mountains Conservancy (RMC) will be funding the CWRGP for the near future.
 The CWRGP welcomes partnerships with agencies, foundations, and individuals to bring new funding and resources to this critical and highly successful program.